60 thousand dirhams in compensation to the heirs of a young man who died from being run over

-A total civil court in the courts of Ras Al Khaimah has ordered that a young (Gulf) man and an insurance company, to pay the heirs of a young (Asian) who died from being run over in a traffic accident, an amount of 60 thousand dirhams, as compensation for the material and moral damages that they suffered as a result of the death of their inheritance, their sole breadwinner.
+A total civil court in the courts of Ras Al Khaimah has ruled to oblige a young (Gulf) man and an insurance company to pay the heirs of a young (Asian) man, who died from being run over in a traffic accident, an amount of 60,000 dirhams, as compensation for the material and moral damages that they suffered as a result of the death of their inheritance, their only breadwinner.

-The Traffic Court had ruled obligating the accused to pay to the heirs of the deceased, a legal blood money of half of 100 thousand dirhams, for his participation in the accident and crossing the road from a place not designated for pedestrians, and ordered a fine of 2000 dirhams for the driver for causing his mistake and in the death of the young man as a result of lack of attention while driving .
+The Traffic Court had ruled obligating the accused to pay the heirs of the deceased a legal blood money amounting to half of 100 thousand dirhams, for his participation in the accident and crossing the road from a place not designated for pedestrians, and it ordered a fine of 2000 dirhams for the driver, for his mistake caused the death of the young man as a result of inattention during Leadership.

-And the heirs of the young man (his wife, mother and sister), filed a lawsuit before a total civil court to demand compensation for the material and moral damages they suffered, and the deceased’s mother stated in the lawsuit newspaper that she lost her only breadwinner who left her to work outside his country in order to provide her, his wife and his younger sister a decent life.
-Especially since she is very old and unable to work.
+The heirs of the young man (his wife, mother and sister), filed a lawsuit before a full civil court, to demand compensation for the material and moral damages they suffered.
+The mother of the deceased stated in the lawsuit newspaper that she lost her only breadwinner, who left her to work outside his country, in order to provide her, his wife and his younger sister with a decent life, especially since she is very old and unable to work.

-She explained that the court established that the moral harm was inflicted on the plaintiffs, and it is fixed to the right of the mother, wife and sister, and all of them suffered psychological pain as a result of losing their only breadwinner, especially as he was caring for them morally and had hope for the future, and the court estimated the moral damage of damages at 20 thousand dirhams equally.
-Between the plaintiffs, and with him the court decides to oblige the defendant who caused the accident and the insured company to pay the plaintiffs 60,000 dirhams, and obligate them to pay the fees and attorney fees.
+She explained that the court established that the moral harm was inflicted on the plaintiffs, and it is fixed to the right of the mother, wife and sister, and all of them suffered psychological pain as a result of losing their only breadwinner, especially as he was caring for them morally, and the hope was for them in the future, and the court estimates that the moral damage to damages is 20 thousand dirhams.
+Equally between the plaintiffs, and with him the court shall oblige the defendant, who caused the accident and the insured company, to pay the plaintiffs 60,000 dirhams, and obligate them to pay the fees and attorney fees.

 Follow our latest local and sports news, and the latest political and economic developments via Google news